9999years/new.becca.ooo/README.md

 ## Other files

-`webhook` is... something for Caddy’s Git plugin.
-I don’t think it actually works.

 `config.toml` is the site config.
 Almost empty; most things happen in the various `content/*.md` files and the `layouts/*.html` templates.